Xilinx/Vitis_Libraries/vision/README.md

 ## Hardware and Software Requirements

-The Vitis Vision library is designed to work with Zynq™, Zynq Ultrascale+™, VCK190, and Alveo™ FPGAs.
+The Vitis Vision library is designed to work with Zynq™, Zynq Ultrascale+™, Versal™, and Alveo™ FPGAs.
 The library has been verified on zcu102, zcu104, vck190, U50, and U200 boards.
+AIE-ML functions are verified on VEK280 board.

 ### Prerequisites